Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Methods

 The number of independent mean-field parameters depends on the number of impurities introduced in a given cluster.
 In zero magnetic field, we treat 12 independent mean-field parameters per impurity, namely $\tau_j^\mu$ and $\mathcal{T}_{j,k}^\mu$ for $\mu=x,y,z$, where $k$ runs over the three NN sites of an impurity site $j$.
 When a magnetic field is applied, the number of mean-fields increases to 33 per impurity due to the inclusion of NNN hoppings, such as $\mathcal{T}_{j,k}^\mu$ with $\langle\!\langle jk\rangle\!\rangle$ and $t_{k,l}$, in addition to the mean-fields considered in the zero-field case.
 Note that some mean-fields are symmetry-forbidden for acquiring finite values: $\tau^x$ is prohibited by the reflection symmetry and $\tau^y$ by TRS.
 We observe these properties numerically, as detailed in the Results section.

-We treat all gauge fields, including $\mathcal{U}_j^\mu$, as static and can only be $\pm 1$.
+We treat all gauge fields, including $\mathcal{U}_j^\mu$, as static variables that can only take the values $\pm 1$.
 The resulting Hamiltonian then involves only the matter Majorana fermions.
 In this approach, one can evaluate the ground-state energies for all possible gauge configurations and select the one that yields the lowest energy to discuss physical observables in the ground state.
 Note that we do not omit constant terms when evaluating the ground-state energy for different flux configurations.
 Mean-field parameters are optimized self-consistently via the Steffensen method.
+For each parameter set, the optimization starts from random initial mean-field parameters, and the continuity of the converged solution under parameter sweeps is used to exclude metastable solutions.
 Each optimization process ends when the norm of the mean-field difference is less than $10^{-9}$.